cyu/rack-cors/README.md

 * **logger** (Object or Proc): Specify the logger to log to.
 If a proc is provided, it will be called when a logger is needed.
 This is helpful in cases where the logger is initialized after `Rack::Cors` is initially configured, like `Rails.logger`.

 #### Origin
-Origins can be specified as a string, a regular expression**, or as '*' to allow all origins.
+Origins can be specified as a string, a regular expression, or as '\*' to allow all origins.

 **\*SECURITY NOTE:** Be careful when using regular expressions to not accidentally be too inclusive.
 For example, the expression `/https:\/\/example\.com/` will match the domain *example.com.randomdomainname.co.uk*.
 It is recommended that any regular expression be enclosed with start & end string anchors (`\A\z`).